lainio/err2/README.md

 More information can be found from scripts' [readme file](./scripts/README.md).

-## Assertion (design by contract)
+## Assertion

 The `assert` package is meant to be used for design-by-contract-type of development where you set preconditions for your functions.
 It's not meant to replace normal error checking but speed up incremental hacking cycle.
-That's the reason why default mode (`var D Asserter`) is to panic.
-By panicking developer get immediate and proper feedback which allows cleanup the code and APIs before actual production release.
+That's the reason why default mode is to return `error` value that includes formatted and detailed assertion violation message.
+A developer get immediate and proper feedback which allows cleanup the code and APIs before actual production release.

 ```go
 func marshalAttestedCredentialData(json []byte, data *protocol.AuthenticatorData) []byte {